 Connectivity: 802.11ac Wi-F, Bluetooth 4.2

 Camera: 720p FaceTime HD webcam

 Size: 11.97 x 8.36 x 0.61 inches (30.41 x 21.24 x 1.56cm; W x D x H)

-For anyone dismayed by Apple’s high (and rising) prices for its devices, that might not be much comfort, with the MacBook Air (2018) starting at $1,119 (£1,119, AU$1,849).
+For anyone dismayed by Apple’s high (and rising) prices for its devices, that might not be much comfort.
+At the time of this review, the MacBook Air (2018) started at $1,199 (£1,199, AU$1,849).

-One could convincingly argue that the MacBook Air caused Intel and rival laptop makers to create the Ultrabook category of laptops, which were premium devices that put power, style and thin and light design above all else.
+One could realistically argue that the MacBook Air spurred Intel and rival laptop makers to create the Ultrabook category of laptops, which were premium devices that put power, style and a thin, lightweight form factor above all else.